 Please read this Policy carefully as it contains important information on who we are, how and why we collect, store, use and share personal data, your rights in relation to your personal data, how to contact us and supervisory authorities in the event that you would like to report a concern about the way in which we process your data.

 Who are we?

-Baraka Translations & Services is a professional language services provider, managed by Aisha Barbara Farina, BSc, BAIS, MCIL, registered in the United Kingdom, under HMRC UTR No: 12149 60865.
+Baraka Certified Translations is a professional language services provider, managed by Aisha Barbara Farina, BSc, BAIS, MCIL, registered in the United Kingdom, under HMRC UTR No: 12149 60865.
 Information Commissioner’s Office (ICO) Reference Number: A1091340.

 Our registered address is 80 Halstead Street, Leicester LE5 3RD.

 For the purposes of the GDPR, Baraka Translations & Services is the ‘controller’ of the personal data you provide to us.